 So I left that doctor's office, never to return and found a holistic nutrition practitioner who helped me change my life almost over night.
 She helped me to identify my food sensitivities, walked me through a detox protocol and most importantly - introduced me to whole food nutrition.
 As my diet improved, my entire life improved.
 I had more energy than ever before, extra weight melted off my body with ease, my moods leveled out and I was able to handle stress in a completely different way.
 I broke up with my boyfriend, chopped my hair and quit my job for a more rewarding one.
 I was a new woman!

 So life was perfect from that point forward right?
 Haha, not quite.
 As it turns out - it is REALLY hard to maintain a perfectly "clean" diet, 24/7 in this American society.
 At least, it is for me.
 I fell off the wagon.
 Quite a few times actually.
 In fact, I've arrived at the conclusion that I am not, nor will I ever be a "purist" when it comes to food.
 I believe that finding a balance is key, but even that can be a tricky thing to define.

 So while I waxed and waned between "eating my best" and "YOLO" for several years, I stumbled onto the Nutritional Therapy Consultant class from the Nutritional Therapy Association.
 I decided to take a leap and delve deep into the world of whole food nutrition so that I can help educate others.
 I loved this course and the NTA's foundational approach to health.
-I love that it honors the wisdom of how our ancestors ate and prepared foods.
-I love how it recognizes that every body has unique, bio-individual needs, that there is no "one size fits all" diet that is perfect for all humans.
+I love guiding clients by honoring the wisdom of how our ancestors ate and prepared foods.
+The truth is, every body has unique, bio-individual needs.
+There is no "one size fits all" diet that is perfect for all humans.